Changers/changers-ios-sdk/README.md

 ## 7. Example

-Checkout the "Sample Changers iOS SDK" folder (WIP)  for an example application.
+Checkout the "SDKSample" folder   for an example application.